-Note 3: If circumstances (e.g., doctor/dentist appt.) require drop-off after primary drop-off period (8:00 - 8:20), the guardian should park and walk the student up to the main door and ring doorbell.
-Face masks MUST be worn by guardian and student.
+Note 2: If circumstances (e.g., doctor/dentist appt.) require drop-off after primary drop-off period (8:00 - 8:20), the guardian should park and walk the student up to the main door and ring doorbell.

 1. All vehicles enter the parking lot from 4th Street.